xod-wow/LiteButtonAuras/README.md

 LiteButtonAuras works with the default Blizzard action bars, Dominos, Bartender and anything that uses LibActionButton (including ElvUI).

-Supports WoW retail, classic (Vanilla) and classic (WotLK).
+Supports WoW retail, classic era (Vanilla) and classic (WotLK).

-## WoW Classic (Vanilla) Timers
+## WoW Classic Era Timers and Interrupts

-For WoW Classic (Vanilla) to get debuff timers you will need to also install LibClassicDurations or have WeakAuras installed which bundles it.
+For WoW Classic Era to get debuff timers and interrupts you will need to also install LibClassicDurations and LibClassicCasterino.
+Or install WeakAuras which bundles both.

 ## Comparison with AdiButtonAuras